 Community supported agriculture, or CSA, is an amazing way to buy high quality, often organic, vegetables and fruit in addition to directly supporting local farmers and sustainable agriculture.
 Should you join a CSA?
 As great as they are, because a CSA operates according to a specific model, it's not for everyone.

-If you’re interested in becoming a new member of a farm’s CSA, the first thing to do is see if there’s one near you.
+If you're interested in becoming a new member of a farm's CSA, the first thing to do is see if there's one near you.
 Local Harvest has a good list or you might check your local paper to see if they keep a database of local CSA farms across America.
 Then read through to see the cost, what you get as part of your share, and where pickup spots.
-Read on for more advice on if being part of a CSA is right for you.
+Read on for more advice on if joining a CSA is right for you.

 What, exactly, is a CSA?

 CSAs are, basically, subscription-based services.
 Your subscription covers a share, or portion, of a local farm's output.
 When you join a CSA, you generally pay a lump sum at the beginning of a season for a certain number of weeks where you receive a box of farm fresh produce.

 The concept started in Japan in the 1960s by a group of women concerned about pesticides and the increase of processed and imported food.
 The first CSA in North America was created in 1984 in Massachusetts.
 There are over 2,500 CSAs in the USA today, though it's harder to find them in areas that don't have a strong small farm presence.

 Some CSA shares offer vegetables only, some offer additional fresh food like fruit, eggs, honey, or other farm products.
 There are a few farms that offer shares with local foods like meat, bread, and cheese.
 Depending on where you live, some farms and producers may band together to offer a larger variety of items and then split the fee you pay for your CSA box.